jobial-io/scase/README.md

 Run Scala code as a portable serverless function or microservice, with zero boilerplate and maximum type safety.

-Scase is a lightweight library that bridges the gap between different microservice platforms / APIs and functional Scala code.
+Scase is a lightweight functional library that bridges the gap between microservice platforms / APIs and functional Scala code.

+Scase helps you achieve boring concepts like:

+ * Clean separation of service API, implementation and client side
+ * Portability: deployment on multiple platforms without rewriting any core logic
+ * Messaging patterns that typically arise in enterprise applications.

 ## Introduction